How to overcome the 5 biggest challenges facing the frontline in 2021

 To take advantage of emerging opportunities and find their next normal, companies must prioritize their frontline teams and make sure they’re ready for whatever comes next.
-This starts with helping frontline employees overcome their biggest obstacles so they can focus on executing the business’ evolved strategy.
-Here are the five biggest challenges the frontline faces as we start the year.
+This starts with helping frontline employees overcome their biggest obstacles and mental health challenges so they can focus on executing the business’ evolved strategy.
+Here are the five biggest challenges currently facing the frontline.

-- Be honest and transparent regarding business changes, including the potential need for future layoffs or furloughs, so people can make informed decisions.
+- Be honest and transparent regarding business changes, including the potential need for future layoffs or downsizing, so people can make informed decisions.

 - Publish work schedules as far in advance as possible so employees can estimate their income.

 - Provide wage increases and bonuses when possible.